 - Melt the lard in a saucepan over a low heat until it is completely liquid.

 - Pour the melted lard into the dry ingredients and mix well until all the fat is well combined.

 - Put your mixture into your yoghurt pots and pack down tightly with the back of your wooden spoon.
 Whilst filling the pots try to keep with string or garden twine central.

 - Pop the pots in the fridge to set, ideally overnight.

 - Tie the twine or string at the top to support you fat ball when it’s hanging, and then pop them out of the pots.
 Mine came out really nicely, allowing me to reuse my yoghurt pot moulds, but if necessary cut your yoghurt pot to realise your fat cake.

 - Tie the other end of the string in a loop and hang from a tree or post and wait and watch for your bird to come and enjoy your fat balls.

 Have you made any fat balls for birds before?
-Do you feed the birds in your garden and enjoy watching them as much as me?
-Let me know what you do to encourage birds into your garden.
+Do you feed the birds in your garden and enjoy watching them as much as us?
+Let me know what you do to encourage birds and other wildlife into your garden in the comments.